ggedde/spry/README.md

 		];

 		return parent::results(301, parent::db()->select('table_name_here', '*', $where));
 	}
 }
 ```
-Then add to your Routes
+Then add to your Routes in "config.php"
-config.php
 ```
 $config->routes = [
 	'/auth/get' => 'AUTH::get',